International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

-It should be noted that in a decentralized data space a lot of the responsibility for operating essential functional roles shifts from the DSA to the participants.
-For example, in a centralized model, the DSA is expected to operate the catalog of available data assets, while in a decentralized model, each participant is responsible for publishing its available data directly and in turn, each participant needs to ask all
+It should be noted that in a decentralized data space a lot of the responsibility for operating essential functional roles shifts from the DSGA to the participants.
+For example, in a centralized model, the DSGA is expected to operate the catalog of available data assets, while in a decentralized model, each participant is responsible for publishing its available data directly and in turn, each participant needs to ask all